tiefling-cat/verb2graph/README.md

 The work is done as a part of VerbNet project developed at *Higher School of Economics, Moscow, Philology department, master's programme [Computational Linguistics](https://www.hse.ru/en/ma/ling/).* For further information on the project, visit http://web-corpora.net/wsgi3/ru-verbs/

 ### What's that?
+We're making a [Princeton](https://wordnet.princeton.edu/)-like lexicon of Russian verbs, and we are set to get the best of both data-driven and lexicography-based approaches.
 Data-driven approach to populating synset base has many faces.
 And the first one we tried is to create a proto semantic network out of a word2vec model, which is essentially a distributed semantic model for words with its dimension reduced to a reasonable number without losing the distances.
 The general idea is as follows:

 1. Take a word2vec model trained by Andrey Kutuzov.
 2. Either fix a threshold T or a number of most similar words N.